scikit-hep/scikit-hep.github.io/pages/developers/style.md

 nice to users.
 You are a developer, you don't want it to be "nice".
 You want to find and fix warnings before they cause user errors!
 Always run with `-Wd`, or set `export PYTHONWARNINGS=d` in your environment.
-You can also add the following to your `pyproject.toml` file for PyTest:
+You can also add the following to your `pyproject.toml` file for pytest:

 ```ini
 [tool.pytest]